GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 `Cross-Origin-Embedder-Policy-Report-Only` header to examine whether the policy actually works.
 You will receive reports without blocking embedded content.

-Recursively apply this to all documents.
+Recursively apply this to **all** documents including the top-level document, iframes and worker scripts.
 For information on the Report-Only HTTP header, see [Observe issues using the Reporting API](#observe-issues-using-the-reporting-api).

-For iframes and worker scripts, don't forget to send a `Cross-Origin-Embedder-Policy-Report-Only` header with the same value as the parent document in addition to a CORP header.

 #### 4. Enable COEP {: #enable-coep }